-Beware of the leader who bangs the drums of war in order to whip the citizenry into patriotic fervor, for patriotism is indeed a double-edged sword.
+"Beware of the leader who bangs the drums of war in order to whip the citizenry into patriotic fervor, for patriotism is indeed a double-edged sword.
 It both emboldens the blood, just as it narrows the mind.

 And when the drums of war have reached a fever pitch and the blood boils with hate and the mind has closed, the leader will have no need in seizing the rights of the citizenry, [who] infused with fear and blinded by patriotism, will offer up all of their rights unto the leader and gladly so.

 How will I know?
 For this I have done...
-And I am Julius Caesar
+And I am Julius Caesar.”

 " A nation can survive its fools, and even the ambitious.
 But it cannot survive treason from within.
 An enemy at the gates is less formidable, for he is known and carries his banner openly.
 But the traitor moves amongst those within the gate freely, his sly whispers rustling through all the alleys, heard in the very halls of government itself.
 For the traitor appears not a traitor; he speaks in accents familiar to his victims, and he wears their face and their arguments, he appeals to the baseness that lies deep in the hearts of all men.

 He rots the soul of a nation, he works secretly and unknown in the night to undermine the pillars of the city, he infects the body politic so that it can no longer resist.
 A murderer is less to fear.
-The traitor is the plague.- M.T.C.(BC)
+The traitor is the plague.- M.T.C.(BC)"

-is a sniper soldier who fights or engages in warfare primarily for private gain, usually with little regard for ideological, national, or political considerations, thus called Mercenary Sniper.
+Mercenary Sniper Is a sniper soldier who fights or engages in warfare primarily for private gain, usually with little regard for ideological, national, or political considerations, thus called Mercenary Sniper.

 Also a Mercenary Sniper is any person who takes part in an armed conflict who is not a national of a Party to the conflict and "is motivated to take part in the hostilities essentially by the desire for private gain and, in fact, is promised, by or on behalf of a Party to the conflict, material compensation substantially in excess of that promised or paid to combatants of similar ranks and functions in the armed forces of that Party".
 As a result of the assumption that a Mercenary is exclusively motivated by money, the term Mercenary carries negative connotations.
 There is a blur in the distinction between a Mercenary and a "foreign volunteer", when the primary motive of a soldier in a foreign army is uncertain.
 For instance the French Foreign Legion and the Gurkhas are not mercenaries under the laws of war, but some journalists do describe them as mercenaries.

 A Mercenary Sniper is not a regular infantry soldier but one who is paid and specializes in shooting from concealment or longer ranges than regular infantry, often with a specially designed or adapted sniper rifle.
 It requires skill in field craft, camouflage and marksmanship.